 Ginger Wine Recipes

-Ready made ginger wine has origins in the UK and elsewhere and can by purchased in markets and wine shops.
+Ready-made ginger wine has origins in the UK and elsewhere, available for purchase at many types of markets and wine shops.

-One very interesting recipe below makes its own ginger wine that is formed during the marination of trout fillets, and is very good overall.
+One very interesting recipe below makes its own ginger wine that is formed during the marination of trout fillets.
 The sake and the ginger combine with other ingredients in this dish for a unique Asian ginger wine flavor.

 - 4 oz ginger in syrup (about 8 pieces)